SpaceBuckets/SpaceBuckets/static/docs/photomorphogenesis/photomorphogenesis.md

     _Blue light decreases [acid growth](https://en.wikipedia.org/wiki/Acid_growth)_ (which is different than growth through photosynthesis).
 Excess acid growth, or 'stretching', in seedlings/veg is all about greater cell expansion in the stem that we get from **lower lighting levels or not enough blue light**.
 We typically only want as much blue in a light source to help prevent any excess stem elongation.
 Blue photons have much more energy needed for photosynthesis, and **this extra energy is wasted as heat that the plant has to dissipate**.
 The associated blue light sensitive proteins are the [phototropins](https://en.wikipedia.org/wiki/Phototropin) and [cryptochromes](https://en.wikipedia.org/wiki/Cryptochrome).

-    > Fresh biomass **increased significantly under treatments with blue light** percentages of 50, 60, and 75%, with 50% blue-light-grown seedlings accumulating significantly more dry mass. **The 25% blue-light-grown seedlings were weaker** than those from the other LED treatments. _An increase in net photosynthetic rate upon blue light exposure (25–60%)_ was associated with increases in leaf mass per unit leaf area, leaf area, leaf density, stomatal number, chloroplast and mesophyll cell development, and chlorophyll contents. **Liu, Jiao et al.** [Photosynthesis and leaf development under different LED-based blue and red photon flux ratios](https://ps.ueb.cas.cz/pdfs/phs/2018/04/25.pdf)

     <details>
         <summary>View related studies and papers (6)</summary>